 Recognition of other or external study and examination achievements

 Please contact the examination board responsible for your course of study for the recognition of other or external achievements.

 If you have been granted conditions upon admission, these will be administered online in CAS.

-On the information page of the KIT Studierendenservice you will find everything about certificates.
+On the KIT website certificates you will find further information about certificates.